 What is Alimony?

 Alimony (also known as spousal support) and issues regarding your children are typically the decisive factors considered in a divorce case.
-Finding a divorce attorney knowledgeable and experienced in the intricacies of Alimony law is vital to ensuring your interests both during and after a divorce.
+Finding an Orlando divorce attorney knowledgeable and experienced in the intricacies of Alimony law is vital to ensuring your interests both during and after a divorce.
 Tristan and Silvia Sanders have combined experience of over 50 years in litigation with a concentration of that experience in Alimony and Divorce cases.
 They understand the importance of Alimony and the financial burden of having to start over once the divorce is finalized.

 Types of Alimony – How Long Were You Married?

 The duration of a marriage is the decisive factor when determining which “type” of Alimony may be appropriate to your case.
 Chapter 61.08 of the Florida Statutes create rebuttable presumptions regarding the application of Alimony depending on the length of the marriage.

 - Short-Term Marriage – presumed to have a duration of less than seven (7) years;

 - Intermediate Term Marriage – presumed to have a duration of between seven (7) and seventeen (17) years; and

 - Long-Term Marriage – presumed to be one that lasts seventeen (17) years, or longer.

 The length, or duration, of a marriage is calculated beginning from the date the parties were legally married to the date of the filing of the Petition for Dissolution of Marriage (divorce action).
 The type of Alimony awarded by the court will usually depend on the length of the marriage.
 It is important to consult with an experienced divorce attorney before filing a Petition for Dissolution of Marriage, to make certain all contingencies are strategically considered to maximize and protect your interests.